dylan-lang/dylan-programming-book/source/reuse.rst

 that design convention.

-When illustrating the roles of modules, we use the conventions shown in `See The roles of modules: interface, implementation, and client. <reuse.htm#16310>`_.
-In `See The roles of modules: interface, implementation, and client. <reuse.htm#16310>`_, we show a library with three modules: an interface module (with its interface sticking out of the top of the library), an implementation module (overlapping the
+When illustrating the roles of modules, we use the conventions shown in `The roles of modules: interface, implementation, and client. <reuse.htm#16310>`_.
+In `The roles of modules: interface, implementation, and client. <reuse.htm#16310>`_, we show a library with three modules: an interface module (with its interface sticking out of the top of the library), an implementation module (overlapping the